Russian drone and missile attack on southern Ukraine kills 1 and wounds dozens

 Ukrainian President Volodymyr Zelenskyy on Friday expressed frustration with what he called Russia’s lack of constructive engagement.

 Ukraine has accepted a U.S. proposal for a ceasefire and a meeting between Putin and Zelenskyy, but Moscow has raised objections.
-Trump said Friday he expects to decide on next steps in two weeks if direct talks aren’t scheduled between the two leaders.
+Trump said last week he would know within two weeks whether Russia was serious about entering negotiations.

 Moscow’s forces are waging a “nonstop” offensive along almost the whole 1,000-kilometer (620-mile) front line in Ukraine, and have the “strategic initiative," the chief of Russia’s general staff said Saturday.
 Valery Gerasimov’s address to his deputies was published by Russia’s Defense Ministry.